chriscabang/javaman/readme.txt

   -contains the SHA hash algorithm I used for hashing the password, name of file is AeSimpleSHA1.java

-  -contains the practice Login source code.
+  -contains the LoginTracker.java and other classes for the Login App.
-  -contains the mysql-connector.jar file.
-This file is necessary to load the driver for DriverManager.
+  -the LoginTracker.java contains the main() method.

      @sql script (project_sql)
   -contains the script used in creating the dummy database.